siddhantshrivastava06/spotify-popularity-prediction/README.md

 | Linear Regression | 19.12 | 14.09 | 0.259 |
 | Random Forest     | 15.28 | 10.32 | 0.527 |

-Random forest roughly doubled R² over the linear baseline, confirming the EDA hypothesis: the signal was there, just non-linear.
-Linear regression can't model feature interactions;
+Random forest roughly doubled R² over the linear baseline, confirming the hypothesis: there was a non-linear correlation.
-random forest can.

 ## Conclusion